alli15/xdr-viewer/README.md

-# stellar-xdr-debugger
+# stellar-xdr-viewer

-A tool to debug Stellar XDR.
+A tool to view Stellar XDR.

 ## Developing